 - LGBT Travel Information - information provided by the U.S. State Department

-- LGBT Rights Around the World - an interative map from TheGuardian.com of the legal rights of people in the LGBTQIA community
+- LGBT Rights Around the World - an interactive map from EQUALDEX of the legal rights of people in the LGBTQIA community

 - National Center for Transgender Equality - resources on how to update IDs (including passports) and rights at airport security